 1) Criminal Hacking

-This is the most common cause of data breaches, and it involves cybercriminals using malicious software, such as malware or ransomware, to gain unauthorized access to a company’s computer systems.
-After gaining unauthorized access, attackers can steal sensitive data, including customer Personally Identifiable Information (PII), financial details, or valuable trade secrets for cybersecurity business.
+This is the most common cause of data breaches.
+Cybercriminals use malicious software, such as malware or ransomware, to gain unauthorized access to a company’s computer systems.
+After gaining unauthorized access, attackers can steal sensitive data, including customer Personally Identifiable Information (PII), financial details, or valuable trade secrets.
+Following cybersecurity best practices is critical for protecting against such threats and safeguarding your systems.

 2) Human Error

-Human error is another common cause of data breaches.
+Human error is another common cause of cybersecurity breaches.
 This can include employees clicking on malicious links in phishing emails, misconfiguring network security settings, or losing laptops or USB drives containing sensitive data.
+Educating employees on cybersecurity practices is essential for minimizing the risks associated with human error.

 3) System Glitches

 System glitches can also lead to cybersecurity breaches.
-This can happen when software or hardware vulnerabilities or errors in data processing procedures occur.
+These occur when software or hardware vulnerabilities or errors in data processing procedures expose sensitive information.
+Adopting cyber security best practices for business ensures that systems are regularly updated and monitored to prevent such vulnerabilities.

 4) Physical Theft